 This capstone course will examine state-of-the-art (best practice) methodologies, strategies and approaches relevant to the acquisition of skills, competencies and conceptual (big picture) expertise necessary for successful and effective security management, as well as research emerging in the field of criminal justice.
 This course will emphasize qualitative and quantitative (analytical) approaches relevant to the accurate forecasting, identification and assessment of security-related issues, and concerns in multi-national environments using problem-based learning as the primary instructional strategy.

-Prerequisite: CJ or CJM program only.
-3 Hours, 1 Semester
+Prerequisite: CJ or CJM program only and 75 credit hours completed